Zanzibar is a tropical paradise in East Africa. This beautiful island is situated 35km off the coast of Tanzania’s mainland.

 8. How about Zanzibar Beaches

 The island of Zanzibar is well known for beach tourism.
-Many visitors to this place visit for the enjoyment of the serene white sand beaches of Africa.
+Many visitors come for the serene white-sand beaches of Africa.

-They combine beach trips with culture and historical tours along Stone Town or Pemba Island.
+They combine beach trips with cultural and historical tours in Stone Town or on Pemba Island.

 Thinking of where to find the best beaches in Zanzibar?